Supreme court has mandated sale of only BS-VI compliant vehicles post April 2020. How will this impact the air we breathe?

 The not so good news

 Due to the improved technology required to make vehicles BS-VI compliant, there may be a surge in the price of petrol and diesel vehicles.
 There are also concerns that the process to reduce sulphur in diesel can lead to lower lubricity and readiness to burn which will negatively impact the energy content of the fuel, and correspondingly bring down fuel efficiency, if only by a small margin.
-As for the question of BS IV compliant cars that are still on the road, these cars will stay on the road till their registration holds, which might mean upto 10-15 more years.
+As for the question of BS IV compliant cars that are still on the road, these cars will stay on the road till their registration holds, which might mean up to 10-15 more years.

 The good news